Tuesday, September 30, 2014

 Another popular feature of Togher back in he 1960s was the Community Games , hosted in the neighbouring Coffey's Field ,which ran for the latter part of the decade and was eventually reinstated as the Togher Festival in the late 1970s and early 1980s , only to be discontinued thereafter.
 Many a future athlete had his or hers start on the turf that bordered the Tramore River as it wound its way past the hallowed grounds of Togher.
 Another venue which acted as an outlet for youthful pursuits was the Munitir na Tire , which organised outings , table tennis and activities of all kinds for kids and adults alike.
 It also became a meeting house for many local groups as well as serving as an impromptu Credit Union in its formative years.

-Kathleen O'Keeffe as a teenager at rear of home late 1960s
+Kathleen O'Keeffe as a teenager at rear of home early 1970s

 Togher Sports Day - 1967 - Coffey's Field